University of Texas at San Antonio: Downtown Campus

-The Downtown Campus is on the west side of downtown.
+The Downtown Campus is on the west side of downtown San Antonio.

-The Downtown Campus in Downtown San Antonio houses parts of the College of Engineering and Integrated Design, College for Health, Community and Policy, and College of Education and Human Development.
-Many of the university's community outreach centers and institutes including the Texas State Data Center and The Urban Education Institute are located at the downtown campus as well.
-In early 1993, the demolition of Fiesta Plaza made way for what would become the Downtown Campus.
+In early 1993, the demolition of Fiesta Plaza made way for what would become the Downtown Campus in Downtown San Antonio.
 While construction was underway, the campus made its temporary home at Cypress Tower on Main Street, offering its first classes in January 1994.
 Its permanent location on I-10 and Cesar E. Chavez Boulevard (formerly Durango Boulevard) was completed in 1997.
 A new bus-rapid transit line, VIA Primo, opened in late 2012.

-Together with a VIA Express route, allows students to quickly commute between the UTSA Main Campus and the Downtown Campus.
+The Downtown Campus houses parts of the College of Engineering and Integrated Design, College for Health, Community and Policy, and College of Education and Human Development.
+Many of the university's community outreach centers and institutes, including the Texas State Data Center and the Urban Education Institute, are located at the downtown campus.

-In 2018 UTSA President Eighmy announced a new $90 million 10-year advancement plan for the downtown campus which includes a $15 million gift from San Antonio business leader Graham Weston to support the university's proposed School of Data Science.
+In 2018, UTSA President Eighmy announced a new $90 million 10-year advancement plan for the downtown campus, which includes a $15 million gift from San Antonio business leader Graham Weston to support the university's proposed School of Data Science.
 At the same time, UTSA actively engaged in discussions with the City of San Antonio and Bexar County for the transfer of downtown parcels of land, valued at $13 million, to the university.
 Those parcels became the sites for the new school, a National Security Collaboration Center, and for the expansion of the UTSA College of Business.

 UTSA Institute of Texan Cultures

 The Institute of Texan Cultures, with the Alamodome off in the distance.

-The Institute of Texan Cultures previously housed at the Texas Pavilion, hosted the Texas Folklife Festival, an annual event celebrating the various cultures of Texas and their roles in the multicultural state.
-The ITC (as it is commonly known) was originally built as a $10 million project for HemisFair '68, with the stated goal of promoting awareness of the history and ethnic diversity of Texas.
-It was turned over to the University of Texas System after the conclusion of the world's fair, being designated as a campus of UTSA in 1986.
+The Institute of Texan Cultures (ITC), previously housed at the Texas Pavilion, hosted the Texas Folklife Festival, an annual event celebrating the various cultures of Texas and their roles in the multicultural state.
+The ITC was originally built as a $10 million project for HemisFair '68, with the stated goal of promoting awareness of the history and ethnic diversity of Texas.
+The ITC was turned over to the University of Texas System after the conclusion of the World's Fair, being designated as a campus of UTSA in 1986.
 It served to further historical research, housing both UTSA's archives and historic photography collection with over 3 million images.
-The ITC formalized an agreement with the Smithsonian Institution in 2010 to obtain affiliate status.
-Funding for the ITC primarily came from legislative appropriations, event admissions fees, grants and contributions.
-It was announced on April 3, 2024, that the building housing The ITC would close by May 2024 and the current future of the museum is unknown at this time other than the museum will be temporarily operating out of the Frost Tower's 1st floor beginning in early 2025 and lasting at least five years.
+In 2010, the ITC formalized an agreement with the Smithsonian Institution to obtain affiliate status.
+Funding for the ITC primarily came from legislative appropriations, event admissions fees, grants, and contributions.
+On April 3, 2024, it was announced that the building housing the ITC would close by May 2024, and the future of the museum is unknown at this time, other than that the museum will be temporarily operating out of the Frost Tower's 1st floor beginning in early 2025 and lasting at least five years.
+In late 2025, the building that formerly housed the ITC was in the process of being demolished to make way for a multi-billion-dollar sports and entertainment complex tentatively named Project Marvel.